Mattlister/envirosea/README.md

 7. Then Press Enter and your local clone will be created.

-8. You mauy need to upgrade pip locally with:
+8. You may need to upgrade pip locally with:

 pip install --upgrade pip